 - Damage or alter software components of any network or database

 In order to prevent computer viruses, under no circumstances may patrons use their own software or diskettes, and may not download software to Library's computer.
-Although we have a virus-checker on the Library's computers, they will not protect you from the chance of getting a virus.
+Although we have a virus checker on the Library's computers, it will not protect you from the chance of getting a virus.

 The cost of printing is 20 cents per copy.